 The Experimental College provides students with an opportunity to broaden their education by attending courses in which they might not otherwise enroll.
 With the approval of the instructors in question, students may elect to audit up to three courses during their four years as undergraduates.
-One SHU credit is awarded upon completion of each course.
+One credit is awarded upon completion of each course.
 Please read the detailed Information Sheet which explains the program structure, which courses best lend themselves to auditing, and the tracking requirements.

 The Latin term Quidnunc translates as "what next?"
 Quidnuncs are group independent studies that allow students the opportunity to investigate, with their peers, an academic topic of their own choosing.